-Individual risk assessment reports highlight the most significant risks affecting the business process and any actions necessary to improve risk management.
+Individual risk assessment reports highlight the most significant risks affecting the business process, the actions being taken to mitigate these, and also ensures that individuals are responsible for the management of these risks.
 This information is provided to the WPD plc Board, the PPL Audit Committee, and also the external auditors.